evgenygunko/CopyWords/README.md

 # CopyWords
 This is a helper tool for adding new Danish words into [Anki](http://ankisrs.net/).

-I have customized Anki's card template to contain additional information about a word, such as transcription, sound file, etc. CopyWord tool makes it to fill a new card with information by automatically finding a word in online Danish dictionary and parsing different parts.
-Then you can click on various "Copy text" buttons to copy the text into clipboard and then paste it into Anki editor.
+I have customized Anki's card template to contain additional information about a word, such as transcription, sound file, etc. CopyWord tool makes it easier to fill a new card by automatically finding a word in online Danish dictionary and parsing different parts.
+Then you can click on various "Copy text" buttons to copy text into clipboard and paste it into Anki editor.

 First type a word or its part in the "Search" texbox and click FInd.
 If this word exists in the [Den Danske Ordbog](http://ordnet.dk/ddo/) online dictionary, it will be parsed and presented in the tool.
 Use "copy" buttons to copy relevant text into clipboard and paste it into the Anki card editor.